schubergphilis/blu/Docs/source/index.rst

     BluShell.exe -Command "$a"

 As you can see, the variable $a still returns a valid list of all available commands.
-This new PowerShell behavior, which is extreamly useful in PowerShell automation and specially in Chef cookbooks.
+This new PowerShell behavior is extreamly useful for PowerShell automation and specially in Chef cookbooks.
 It happens becuase Blu PowerShell service does not dispose the vaiables in current the scope unless you dispose them manually.
 You can also look at Windows event viewer for event id 271, source BluService to monitor what is running under the hood.